E‑Stamping, E‑Registration & Franking in Karnataka: 2025 Walkthrough

 Common Pitfalls & Mistakes to Avoid

-• Using incorrect Article code and failing registration
+• Using the incorrect Article code and failing registration

 • Underestimating value and paying lower duty (leading to revaluation or rejection)